nannook206/surprise/README.md

 likelihood that you will add an addtion amount of time to an ON cycle.
 Repeats until it fails to add.
   - ADD_OFF_PERCENT
 likelihood that you will add an addtion amount of time to an OFF cycle.
 Repeats until it fails to add.
+* buttshockClient.py
+Class and methods to support talking directly to the Estim device via the buttshock.io library.
 * dweebClient.py
 Class and methods to support talking to DeviceWeb service using websockets.
-Currenly assumse that dweeb is running on the same host and uses localhost to access it, but it could be on another host.
+Currenly assumes that dweeb is running on the same host and uses localhost to access it, but it could be on another host.
 Currently a code change but could be easily parameterized.
 Its pretty specific to the ET232 but can be easily generalise to other devices and I am welcome to adding additional device support here.

-  Pay attention to the level setting in __init__.
-I set a max, which we do not exceed, a normal and a low (teasing) level.
 * surprise.service
 systemd configuration file to start Surprise daemon
 * dweeb.service
 systemd configuration file to start DeviceWeb (dweeb) daemon
 * run_surprise
-Called from system startup (e.g. systemd) to start the Surprise application *run_dweeb
+Called from system startup (e.g. systemd) to start the Surprise application
+* run_dweeb
 Called from system startup (e.g. systemd) to start the DeviceWeb (dweeb) application
 * clicker.py
 This class provide support for a button clicker device to actuate the